csvpath/csvpath/README.md

 - XPath for XML files
 - The ISO standard <a href='https://schematron.com/'>Schematron validation</a>

-CsvPath is intended to fit with other DataOps and data quality tools.
+CsvPath is intended to fit tightly with other DataOps and data quality tools.
 Files are streamed.
 The interface is simple.
 Metadata is plentiful.
-New functions are easy to create.
+New functions and listeners are easy to create.

 CsvPath can stream events to an OpenLineage server, such as the open source Marquez server.
 Read about <a href="https://www.csvpath.org/getting-started/getting-started-with-csvpath-+-openlineage" target="_blank">CsvPath and OpenLineage here</a>.